korikhin/leetcode/solutions/0003/README.md

 ```
 Input: s = "pwwkew"
 Output: 3
+Explanation:
-Explanation: The answer is "wke", with the length of 3
+  The answer is "wke", with the length of 3
   Notice that the answer must be a substring, "pwke" is a subsequence and not a substring
 ```

 <br>

 ### Constraints

-* `0 <= s.length <= 5 * 10^4`
+- $0 \leqslant$ `len(s)` $\leqslant 5 \cdot 10^4$
-* `s` consists of English letters, digits, symbols and spaces
+- `s` consists of English letters, digits, symbols and spaces